RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

 {\bf Applications:} We applied RoMe to wild data, showcasing its versatility.
 Fig.~\ref{fig:6v} presents our reconstruction of an intersection.
 The alignment between the rendered semantics and the source RGB images is evident, demonstrating the precision of our method.
 This precision facilitates easy annotation of BEV lanes, curbs, arrows, crosswalks, and other static road elements directly on the road mesh.

-To further illustrate the strength of learning BEV elevation, we selected a scene in Chong Qing characterized by a steep slope.
-In addition to the method above, we utilized structure from motion (SfM) or MVS points generated by COLMAP for precise supervision.
+To further illustrate the strength of learning BEV elevation, we selected a scene in the city of Chongqing (China) characterized by a steep slope.
+In addition to the method above, we utilize Structure from Motion (SfM) or MVS points generated by COLMAP for precise supervision.
 Fig.~\ref{fig:chongqing} displays our reconstruction.
 The left side represents BEV semantics, while the right side showcases BEV elevation, which varies from -0.8 meters to over 7 meters.
 Despite the significant elevation changes, RoMe provides a clear and accurate reconstruction.
-This accuracy is further demonstrated in Fig.~\ref{fig:chongqing_6v}, where manually labeled lanes and arrows align perfectly with road signs and lanes, even over an elevation range exceeding 8 meters.
+This accuracy is further demonstrated in Fig.~\ref{fig:chongqing_6v}, where manually labelled lanes and arrows align perfectly with road signs and lanes, even over an elevation range exceeding 8 meters.